Government of Rajasthan: Government of Rajasthan

+Executive

-Like other states in India, the head of state of Rajasthan is the Governor, appointed by the President of India on the advice of the Central government.
-His or her post is largely ceremonial.
-The Chief Minister is the head of government and is vested with most of the executive powers.
+Like other states in India, the head of state of Rajasthan is the governor, appointed by the president of India on the advice of the central government.
+The post is largely ceremonial.
+The chief minister is the head of government and is vested with most of the executive powers.

+In addition to its administrative setup, Rajasthan has a bicameral legislature comprising the Rajasthan Legislative Assembly (Vidhan Sabha), which consists of 200 members elected for five-year terms.
+Unlike some Indian states, Rajasthan does not have a Legislative Council.
+The Rajasthan High Court, located in Jodhpur, serves as the highest judicial authority in the state, with a bench also operating in Jaipur to ensure judicial access across regions.
+The administrative machinery is divided into 50 districts for effective governance.

+Rajasthan is also unique for implementing innovative governance models like the Bhamashah Yojana, launched in 2014, aimed at financial inclusion and direct benefit transfer (DBT) to women-headed families, making it one of the first Indian states to digitize welfare distribution through biometric authentication.

+Council of ministers

 Legislature

-The present Legislature of Rajasthan is unicameral, consisting of Legislative Assembly, which consists of 200 M.L.A.
+The legislature (Vidhan Mandal) of Rajasthan is unicameral, consisting of legislative assembly, which consists of 200 M.L.A.
 The assembly sits for terms of a maximum of 5 years.

 Judiciary

 The Rajasthan High Court is having its principal seat in Jodhpur, and a bench at Jaipur which have respective jurisdiction over the neighboring districts of Rajasthan.